thesamgodson/PortVSCode/README.md

 # How to install VSCode as Portable in a Removable Disk(Pendrive) or something along those lines.

 ***Before installing and doing anything, kindly read the whole thing once.
-It won't take more than 15 minutes at maximum, so as to to not mess up any stuff along the way.*** Thank You
+It won't take more than 15 minutes at maximum, so as to to not mess up any stuff along the way.Thank You***

 ## Installing Portable VSCode
 ### First Step :